CyberTrackerConservation/ctdoc/_pages/webhooks.md

 * Use HTTPS for your webhook URLs to ensure secure transmission
 * Respond to webhook POST requests with `HTTP 200 OK` to acknowledge receipt
-* `uid` may be duplicated for cases where records are edited
+* `uid` may be duplicated across different payloads in cases where records are edited and resent